 What questions should I ask the PA?

-Whether you obtain a shadowing experience, or have an opportunity to chat with a PA in person, over the phone or Skype, it is best to avoid asking questions that can be easily googled.
-You sohuld be asking questions that are specific to the PA – why did they pursue the PA profession?
-How did they find the experience of PA school and what challenges they did they run into?
+Whether you obtain a shadowing experience or have an opportunity to chat with a PA in person, over the phone or Zoom, it is best to avoid asking questions that can be easily googled.
+You should be asking questions that are specific to the PA – why did they pursue the PA profession?
+How did they find the experience of PA school and what challenges did they run into?